Benefits of Applying Insecticides with Drip Chemigation

 Despite the overall success of foliar applications for managing insect pests, there are several drawbacks including risks to human and environmental health.
 Drift associated with spraying pesticides is also a common source of conflict in regions where urban and agricultural areas interface.
 These problems can be reduced or eliminated by switching to drip chemigation.
 The purpose of this publication is to inform growers of chemigation, highlight some of its important benefits (including efficacy, production costs, and farmworker, consumer, and environmental health), and demonstrate how to use a chemigation system on your farm.

-Advantages and Disadvantages to Using Chemigation
+Advantages and Disadvantages of Using Chemigation

 Insecticide Fate: Systemic insecticides applied through drip irrigation are delivered directly to the root zone of plants, where they are taken up by the roots and translocated to various tissues.
 Since insecticide residues are in the plant’s vascular system, as opposed to on plant surfaces with foliar sprays, the insects affected are those that feed directly on the plant itself.
 It is therefore considered safer to non-target organisms present in agricultural fields, such as natural predators of plant pests.
 These differences in how insecticides are applied and where they end up in the plant and surrounding environment are the basis for chemigation’s benefits to farmworkers, consumers, and environmental health.